Standards of Training, Certification & Watchkeeping

 Port State Control and Flag State Control both play a role in handling a non-white listed country.
 For instance, if a vessel is flagged by a non-white list country, when it desires to enter a white list port, it can be denied entry, detained or inspected vigorously.

 On the other hand, if a mariner has a Certificate of Competency (license) from a non-white list country, they will most likely be denied a Certificate of Equivalency, they will be rejected as a viable manning solution for white list flagged vessels, and their sea time and training may either be highly scrutinized or not accepted at all towards a CoC from a white list country.

-Dividing the regulations up in this way makes administration easier and it also makes the task of revising and updating them more simple: for procedural and legal reasons there is no need to call a full conference to make changes to Codes.
+Dividing the regulations up in this way made administration easier and it also made the task of revising and updating them more simple: for procedural and legal reasons there is no need to call a full conference to make changes to Codes.

-Some of the most important amendments adopted by the Conference concern Chapter I - General Provisions.
+Some of the most important amendments adopted by the Conference concerned Chapter I - General Provisions.